OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ### Spellcasting

 By the time you reach 2nd level, you have learned to use the magical essence of nature to cast spells, much as a druid does.
-See chapter 10 for the general rules of spellcasting and chapter 11 for the ranger spell list.
+See the general rules for spellcasting and the ranger spell list.

 #### Spell Slots